menajm/Personal-Project/README.md

 ## Files

-- `BreastCancerAnalysis.py` – main file with all of the code
+- `BreastCancerAnalysis.py` – main file with all of the code for the visualizations
+- `Predict_Tumor.py` - code for the prediction model
 - `README.md` – project overview (this file)
 - `Breast Cancer Wisconsin.csv` – original dataset
-- `images/` – contains saved visualizations
+- `images/` – contains the visualizations

 ---